GepocUS/GepocToolbox/README.md

 ## Notice

-This repository is still in early stages of development.
-As such, it may be subject to significant changes in the upcoming months.
+This repository is still in very early stages of development.
+As such, it may be subject to significant changes in the upcoming months and there is no guarantee that the functions and classes that it contains work correctly.